furthlab/proto-verse-portal/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+Dont forget in supabase to set policy, in SQL Editor for table "genes":

+create policy "Allow anon read" on genes for select using (true);